 What are on-load tap changers?

 On-load tap changers (OLTCs) are crucial components in the power system due to their purpose of maintaining the voltage output desired.
-To maintain these voltages, they are required to perform frequent operations.
+OLTCs perform frequent operations to maintain these voltages.
 When maintained properly and operated within design limits, these components should provide many years of reliable service.

 Types of on-load tap changers

 The type of OLTC should influence the plan for inspections and online/out-of-service testing.
 There are two distinct types of OLTCs.
-First, bolt-on or welded-on OLTCs are designed to fit onto the sidewall of a transformer.
-Second, in-tank type OLTCs are designed to install inside the tank and suspend from the cover.
-Both designs can include arcing in oil type diverter switches using resistors, series reactors or vacuum interrupters.
+First, bolt-on or welded-on OLTCs fit onto the sidewall of a transformer.
+Second, in-tank type OLTCs install inside the tank and suspend from the cover.
+Both designs can include arcing in oil-type diverter switches using resistors, series reactors or vacuum interrupters.
 These various components are designed for installation inside the tank and to be suspended from the cover.

 What are the failure modes of on-load tap changers?